London School of Economics: MSc Inequalities and Social Science 1st Class Degree

 Biography & Interests

 I grew up in Muswell Hill in London where I attended North London Collegiate School.
 When I applied for my undergraduate, I was lucky enough to know exactly what I wanted to study, thanks to some fantastic humanities teachers at my school.
 I read English at Girton College, Cambridge where I was a choral scholar, and received a first, focusing in particular on American literature, Vladimir Nabokov’s early novels and Dylan Thomas’ poetry.
-Much of my thinking while there was influenced by my relationship to classical singing and to theatre, which was what I spent the rest of my time doing.
+Most of my time there was spent in rehearsal rooms, singing and acting.

 After graduation, I undertook an internship in the theatre department of the literary agency Casarotto Ramsay & Associates, discovered it wasn’t for me and went as an au pair to Berlin where I became fluent in German and taught German children English.
-I have just finished an MSc in Inequalities and Social Science at the London School of Economics and Political Science and am now returning to freelance singing and producing opera/theatre mash up shows through the New Renaissance Collective, a cross-arts company which I recently founded.
+Since finishing an MSc in Inequalities and Social Science at the LSE, I've returned to classical singing and making shows that mash up Renaissance music and drama.

 Experience & Approach

-At the advanced level, I aim to focus my mentoring on becoming comfortable with the process of analysing texts and constructing arguments from different angles.
-By providing students with the tools to tackle problems and questions in a flexible way, I hope to inspire confidence which goes beyond the immediate task at hand and can be applied in different contexts, across the humanities.
+At the advanced level, I aim to focus my mentoring on becoming comfortable with the process of analysing and constructing arguments from different angles.
+By providing students with the tools to tackle problems and questions in different ways, I hope to inspire confidence which goes beyond the immediate task at hand and can be applied in different contexts, across the humanities.
 Faced with entrance exams or university interviews nothing is more empowering than knowing that you understand what is being asked for and how to get there.

 “Five Stars!
 Thank you Camilla” Mother of 16-year-old boy, January 2019